 Initially, there may be paddlers and fishermen, but as you kayak further from the start, you are likely to have the magnificent cypress forest to yourself.

-Camping at Fisheating Creek
+Camping at Fisheating Creek Outpost

 The campground at Fisheating Creek Outpost, part of the Florida Fish and Wildlife Conservation Commission’s Fisheating Creek Wildlife Management Area, has 120 sites.
 There are 68 sites for tent campers and 48 RV full-hookup sites with 30 and 50 amp electric, water and sewer.
 There is also one cabin, available for rent for two night stays.

 Here are details and prices for camping.

-Along the river, primitive camping is popular and allowed; check with personnel at the outpost for details.
+Along the river, primitive camping is popular and allowed.
+Check with personnel at the outpost for details.

 Downstream on a beautiful November weekend, we saw two big sandbars occupied by kayak/canoe campers.
 There were plenty of other excellent camp sites.

 This is a truly special spot; worth a little trouble.
 If you are willing to paddle during the wet season, bring lots of bug spray and good sun protection.
-Keep in mind: Paddling Fisheating Creek when there is more than five feet of water is challenge because the river blends into the adjoining cypress forest and it is easy to get off the trail.
+Keep in mind: Kayaking Fisheating Creek when there is more than five feet of water is a challenge because the river blends into the adjoining cypress forest and it is easy to get off the trail.

-Resources for your Fisheating Creek outing
+Resources for kayaking Fisheating Creek and camping

 Fisheating Creek Outpost